joshbroughton/ACS-1120-Intro-Data-Structures/ReadMe.md

 ## 2. Run the container

-`docker run -p 5001:5000 --rm --name tweet-generator-container tween-generator-image`
+`docker run -p 5001:5000 --rm --name tweet-generator-container tweet-generator-image`

 ## 3. Access the tweet generator on your browser of choice